 The flowers kept you going.

-Kneeling on your balcony, you pressed a finger to the soil, ensuring the loose earth was damp enough to the touch.
+Kneeling on your balcony, you pressed a finger to the soil, making sure the loose earth was damp enough to the touch.
 Every flower had been misted, their white petals bright against the backdrop of a half-ruined landscape.
 Their stems were more frail than they were the last time you checked, weakened by a lack of sunlight; the thick fog of clouds blanketing the sky only seemed to be getting worse by the day.

 An occasional sound would pierce the silence—the unearthly reverb of a demonic roar, the thunderous collapse of another distant structure to rubble and dust.